retrothruster/AI-Document-QnA-System/README.md

 ## About The Project

-This project was built for the participation of ***Team Vanilla*** in the ***AI Tool Development Hackathon, sponsored by Mando***.
+This project was built for the participation of ***Team Vanilla*** in the ***AI Tool Development Hackathon, sponsored by Mando***.<br>
-I have built a ***General-Purpose Document Question Answering System*** It can ingest documents in a wide range of formats and accurately answer user's questions based on Doc's content.
+I have built a ***General-Purpose Document Question Answering System***<br>
+It can ingest documents in a wide range of formats and accurately answer user's questions based on Doc's content.<br>
-This Project is built using python in VS code as IDE It uses streamlit module in python and streamlit cloud integrated with a github Repository for hosting the website
+This Project is built using python in VS code as IDE<br>
+It uses streamlit module in python and streamlit cloud integrated with a github Repository for hosting the website<br>

 ### Features